 Create your own custom greeting cards

 Artifact Uprising has a ton of cool photo products, including customizable greeting cards where you can share your favorite vacation photos in a neat collage.

 To buy: artifactuprising.com, from $2 per card

 Use them to protect your tech

-A custom phone case with a photo of your choosing will bring back vacation memories every time you pick up your phone.
-Shutterfly makes the process easy and gives you plenty of options so you can find the perfect case.
+A custom phone case with photos of your choosing will bring back vacation memories every time you pick up your phone.
+Casetify makes a case that allows you to create a custom collage of your favorite photos, so you can always keep your favorite vacation close to mind.